maltreanungkur/web/content/teaching/UDGRP/_index.md

 **Date**: December 6, 2024.<br>
 **Speaker**: Treanungkur Mal. <br>

-In this lecture, we covered the following topics and proved some theorems including:
+In this lecture, I covered the following topics and proved some theorems including:

 - Basic notions of graph theory
 - Generating sets of a group and group presentations